 Stay aware of:

 "Resistance" may not be resistance.
-It may stem from a client's cultural beliefs or behaviors.
+It may stem from a client's cultural beliefs, fear, or the power imbalance.

 The collection of routine client feedback on the alliance is a valuable way to explore differences.

 The client's cultural and spiritual beliefs about healing.